-- The undershirts must be white. - Hairstyles are to be neat.
+- Undershirts must be white in color. - Hair styles are to be neat.
 Hair should be clean, neat, well-groomed, and out of eyes.
 Boys' hair must be above the collar.
 Hair color must be of natural tones. - Jewelry should be simple and not detract from the uniform.
-Boys cannot wear earrings. - A separate pair of non-marking tennis shoes is to be kept at school and used only for PE class. - During the winter months, all students should have a separate pair of boots to wear to and from school and at recess. - No hooded sweatshirts are allowed in the classrooms but may be worn outside. - No coats, jackets, or hats may be worn in class.
+Boys cannot wear earrings. - A separate pair of non-marking tennis shoes are to be kept at school and used only for PE class. - During the winter months, all students should have a separate pair of boots to wear to and from school and at recess. - No hooded sweatshirts are allowed in the classrooms but may be worn outside. - No coats, jackets or hats worn in class.
 Hats should be removed when entering the building.